 Evidence Based Practices

 Evidence Based Practices are interventions or procedures in the medical or mental health field that are proven effective based upon a high volume of scientific research and study.
 Unfortunately, studies demonstrate that individual practitioners and organizations do not necessarily engage in the best practices and in fact may provide treatment that is not proven effective.
 South Central Mental Health is committed to providing Evidence Based Practices.
-Some of these interventions would include Cognitive-Behavorial Therapy; Trauma Based Cognitive Behavioral Therapy;, Dialectical Behavioral Therapy; Supported Employment; Strength Based Case Management; Community Support Services; and structural Family Therapy.
+Some of these interventions would include Cognitive-Behavorial Therapy; Trauma Based Cognitive Behavorial Therapy;, Dialectical Behavorial Therapy; Supported Employment; Strength Based Case Management; Community Support Services; and structural Family Therapy.
+Positive Behavior Support (PBS).